PECOS-packages/PECOS/design/instr-program-mvp.md

 - the demonstration program works in Rust and Python;
 - Rust and Python serialize byte-equivalent authored and resolved artifacts;
-- invalid arity, type, lifecycle, linear use, parameters, and implementation choices fail with structured actionable diagnostics;
+- invalid arity, type, lifecycle, single-use reuse, parameters, and implementation choices fail with structured actionable diagnostics;
 - direct lowering and DEM construction run in a Rust-only test;
 - the direct normalized TickCircuit, measurement ledger, detectors,